 Then introducing some simple Sun Salutations for about 15 minutes.
 It warms up the spine, connects the student to their breath, and engages a lot of the major muscle groups.

-After that, integrating some standing balancing postures like,
+After that, integrate some standing balancing postures like,

 - Tree pose